liquity/dev/README.md

 ## LQTY Issuance to Stability Providers

-Stability Pool depositors earn LQTY tokens continuously over time, in proportion to the size of their deposit.
+Stability Providers earn LQTY tokens continuously over time, in proportion to the size of their deposit.
 This is known as “Community Issuance”, and is handled by `CommunityIssuance.sol`.

 Upon system deployment and activation, `CommunityIssuance` holds an initial LQTY supply, currently (provisionally) set at 1/3 of the total 100 million LQTY tokens.